 The film is a life-long ambition of Mehboob’s and is also a very personal story that drew inspiration from his own life, having grown up in a family that had a similar corner shop in Claremont, a cornerstone of that community.

-The film is a commercial project with heart, a romantic dramedy with a feel good sensibility, and a cross cultural base with a relationship between a young Indian woman and young Xhosa man.
+The film is a commercial project with heart, a romantic dramedy with a feel-good sensibility, and a cross-cultural base with a relationship between a young Indian woman and a young Xhosa man.

 “This is an onscreen romance that we have not explored before in South Africa, and rather than probe the cultural differences between the two lovers, it focuses rather on the similarities and shared values born out of a shared socio-economic background, albeit that our male lead comes from a much wealthier family. “